-Whether you're new to the world of project management, a leader who is coaching a young team, or a professional working with a project management team, you need to understand the basic lingo.
+Whether you're new to the world of project management, or simply working with a project management team, you need to understand the basic lingo.

-Ironically, for a specialisation that relies on excellent communication, there's a lot of room for error when it comes to communication in project management.
+Ironically, for a specialisation that requires crystal clear communication, there's a lot of room for error in project management!
+So, we've put together a basic glossary of fundamental project management terms you need to know.

 A project activity or task is a specific action that needs to be undertaken in order for the project to be successful completed.
 Each activity must be completed by the person or team allocated to the activity, within a specified time.
 For example, the Development team must complete a wireframe by August 8th.
 Project activities or tasks are listed in the project plan, and are represented in the project Gantt chart.